phan/phan/internal/Issue-Types-Caught-by-Phan.md

 This issue comes up when you reference a constant that doesn't exist.

 ```
-Reference to undeclared constant {CONST}
+Reference to undeclared constant {CONST}.
+This will cause a thrown Error in php 8.0+.
 ```